 You deserve better.
-An experienced Western, PA motorcycle accident attorney will fight to maximize your compensation.
-At Marcus & Mack, we have over three decades of experience handling roadway accidents.
+An experienced Western, PA motorcycle accident lawyer will fight to maximize your compensation.
 We know how to gather the facts and hold the other motorist – and their insurance company – accountable.
-We won’t settle for anything less and neither should you.
-Whether you were injured while cruising the windy backroads of Route 22 or speeding down Interstate 99, you need Marcus & Mack on your side.
+We at Marcus & Mack won’t settle for anything less, and neither should you.

 We possess a vast amount of legal knowledge to handle any type of motorcycle crash.
 Some of the most common types of motorcycle accidents include:

-No matter what type of motorcycle accident you were injured in, Marcus & Mack knows how to gather all the facts to piece together a strong case.
+No matter what type of motorcycle accident you were injured in, an experienced attorney knows how to gather all the facts to piece together a strong case.
 We’ll never approach a motorcycle accident with a one-size-fits-all approach.
-We’re here to help you recover, and we’ll stop at nothing to ensure that you’re compensated for your injuries.
+We’re here to help you recover for your injuries and damages, and we’ll stop at nothing to ensure that you’re compensated for your injuries.

 There are many factors that contribute to the cause of a motorcycle accident including, but not limited to:

-With our knowledgeable legal team, our motorcycle accident attorneys in Western, PA will fight to uncover your compensation.
+Our attorneys are a knowledgeable legal team in Western, PA that will fight to recover your compensation.
 We will hold the other motorist and their insurance company accountable for your pain and suffering.

 Every type of lawsuit in Western Pennsylvania is subject to a statute of limitations.
 These laws control when a court may consider a case.